MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 ✔️ **Create baseline of security features and device features** that should be enabled or blocked.
 Assign these profiles during enrollment.

-For more specific information, go to [Step 4 - Create device configuration profiles to secure devices and access organization resources](deployment-plan-configuration-profile.md).
+For more information, go to [Step 4 - Create device configuration profiles to secure devices and access organization resources](deployment-plan-configuration-profile.md).

 Your organization may have a base set of device and security features that should be configured or should be blocked.
 These settings are added to device configuration and endpoint security profiles.
 It's recommended to assign key security and device configuration policies during enrollment.
 When enrollment starts, the device configuration profiles are automatically assigned.
 When enrollment completes, these device and security features are configured.